garrodonnell/DocRecord/CreationScript.md

 Now you have done the following work by script:
 - Create a CIAM tenant.
-- Create the app registration with offline_access and open_id permission
+- Create the app registration with offline_access and open_id permission under admin grant.
 - Create a service principal for the app.
 - Create a user flow as the default one.
 - Create a customized localization branding as the default one.